vmware-tanzu/secrets-manager/docs/_pages/0131-dev-env.md

 ## Alternate Non-Minikube Setup on Mac OS

 The rest of this document assumes that you are using **Minikube** and **Docker**;
-however, if you are on a Mac, want to use **Docker for Mac’s Kubernetes Distribution**, you can install them as described below and skip the sections that are specific to **Minikube**.
+however, if you are on a Mac, want to use **Docker for Mac's Kubernetes Distribution**, you can install them as described below and skip the sections that are specific to **Minikube**.